dnelson86/arepo/documentation/source/config-options.md

 Additional calculations are carried out, which may be expensive.
 (i) Further quantities related to the angular momentum in different components.
-(ii) The kinetic, thermal and potential binding energies for sperical overdensity halos.
+(ii) The kinetic, thermal and potential binding energies for spherical overdensity halos.

 -----

-Special behaviour
+Special behavior
 ============================

 **RUNNING_SAFETY_FILE**